 The Doctor of Public Health (Dr.P.H.) program at Georgia Southern University is committed to preparing you as a public health practitioner.
 You will learn the knowledge, skills, and values necessary to contribute to an effective public health workforce.
 The program serves both the full-time student preparing for a career in public health and currently employed public health professionals seeking an advanced education to augment their existing skills and backgrounds.
 If you’re interested in admission to this public health doctoral program, start your application.

 The doctorate degree in public health prepares you for broad-based practice in public health, through the integration of advanced courses in public health sciences, including:

 You will take community-based practice core and advanced courses in three concentration areas: Biostatistics, Public Health Leadership, Community Health Behavior and Education.

 Areas of Concentration

 The Dr.P.H.
-Program offers students the opportunity to specialize their training in three program concentration areas:
+Program offers students the opportunity to specialize their training in four program concentration areas:

 What to Do with Your Degree

 The Dr.P.H. program offers the terminal professional degree conferred in recognition of your command of a comprehensive body of knowledge in the field of public health and related disciplines, and of the proven ability to initiate, organize, and pursue the investigation of significant problems in public health practice.
 Find out the public health competencies you’ll learn by completing the program.

 The Dr.P.H. leads to a career in administration, teaching, or public health practice, where advanced analytical and conceptual capabilities are required.
 After earning this degree, you are expected to occupy leadership positions in public health and related areas.
 Additionally, you are positioned to exert significant influence on the development of policies and programs aimed at improving the health of populations in the region.
 Those who earn the Dr.P.H. degree may also seek teaching and research positions at colleges and universities.